 Simon holds Bachelors degrees in Psychology and Teaching, a Masters of International and Comparative Education from the University of Oxford and a PhD in education from the University of Cambridge.
 He was a Commonwealth Scholar at the University of Oxford and a Gates Scholar at the University of Cambridge.

-As a lecturer at the University of Melbourne his work focuses on teacher professional learning, educational leadership, practitioner research and design thinking.
-Ryan is also a critical friend and keynote presenter for the University of Melbourne Network of Schools where he has delivered keynotes on Leading Change, Professional Learning Teams and Mathematical Reasoning.
+More recently, Ryan is a lecturer at the University of Melbourne where his work focuses on teacher professional learning, educational leadership, practitioner research and primary mathematics.
+He is the Director of the Maths Collaborative that is a partnership between the Maths Association of Victoria, Melbourne University and 40 primary schools.
+As a speaker, Ryan has delivered keynotes for the University of Melbourne Network of Schools on topics such as: Leading Improvement, Professional Learning Teams and Mathematical Reasoning.

-Ryan has recently submitted his PhD thesis completed under the supervision of John Hattie, focused on the effectiveness of educational design research as a form of teacher professional learning.
+Ryan completed his PhD under the supervision of Professor John Hattie.
+His PhD focused on the effectiveness of educational design research as a form of teacher professional learning.
+He is a lead facilitator for Learning Sprints and Agile Leadership programs across Australia.

 Director of Strategy & Impact